 - Physical Limitations and Losses: When electricity is delivered over a transmission line, it is normal for a small amount of power to be consumed, or lost, as heat.
-Also covered are other costs incurred by the IESO to operate the high voltage power grid.

 - Energy Reliability: Sometimes the balance between generation and demand is affected by an unanticipated event, such as equipment failure or a surge in consumption.
 The IESO purchases reserve electricity that is available on short notice to restore the balance.

 - IESO Administration Fee: The IESO charges an administrative fee to manage the high voltage power system and operate the wholesale electricity market in Ontario.
-The OEB annually sets the fee that can be charged by the IESO.

 - Rural and Remote Electricity Rate Protection: This charge is collected by the IESO to pay certain electricity distributors who provide electricity service in rural and remote areas.
 It helps to offset the higher cost of providing service to consumers in those areas.
-The charge is calculated annually by the OEB in accordance with rules set out in regulations.

 Your power utility measures your electricity use in kilowatt hours, abbreviated as kWh.
 One kilowatt hour is the same thing as using 1,000 watts of electricity for one hour.
 So if you run 10 100-watt light bulbs for one hour, you’ve used 1 kWh of electricity.